 Is a Broody Hen a blessing or a curse?

-Broody hen season is upon us.
-This is where your chickens sit and sit and sit and sit.
+Broody hen season is from Spring to Autumn and this is where your chickens sit and sit and sit and sit.
 Even when you lift the hen out of her nest she remains in a sitting position like she has lost the use of her legs.

 I have been waiting for any of my girls to go broody because the easiest way to care for eggs and then chicks is to get a mother hen to do it for you.
 It’s the lazy persons way, but the best and most natural way to raise chicks.